Mi-CS/stylometric_features/data/README.md

 # Datasets

-This folder contains the subsample data for running the examples.

 ## Gutenberg

 The R package [gutenbergr](https://cran.r-project.org/web/packages/gutenbergr/vignettes/intro.html) was employed for selecting the subset and downloading the text files.
 It was first filtered by books written only in English, and then by the 50 authors that had more books available for download.
 See `gutenberg_data_retrieval.R`.